 - Once you get the biscuits cut, spray a cast iron pan or baking sheet with cooking spray.
 Place biscuits about 1″ apart.
 Spray the tops with cooking spray and bake for 10-12 minutes at 450.
 Start checking the biscuits at about 8 minutes.
 Pull them out when they are golden brown.

-You can substitute cashew milk for almond or dairy milk.
 I do, however, recommend using Fage because of its consistency.

 Nutritional Information below is for sandwich sized biscuits (cut into 8 rectangles).